somrajroy/CloudLandingZone/README.md

 ### Cloud-Agnostic Tag Dictionary for Landing Zones
 Below are enterprise-grade sample tags (dictionary) that you can leverage.
 If this dictionary as taken as baseline in a Landing Zone, then automatically it will be future-proof. <br/>
 #### Mandatory Tags (Cross-Cloud Baseline)
-These are essential for governance, FinOps, automation, and compliance. <br/>
+These are essential FinOps and Governance tags that should be applied to all resources for financial accountability, security, and automation.  <br/>

 | **Tag Key**           | **Purpose**                  | **Why Mandatory (All CSPs)**                                                                                  |